wiktor-falek/poe3/api/README.md

 ## POST /api/characters

-Creates a new character if the name is available.
+Creates a new character if the name is available, and returns overview data of the character.

 ### Body